decentraland/bronzeage-node/README.md

-After each valid new block in the main chain, the node downloads from the torrent network the updated land content for each transaction in the block, effectively maintaining a parcel to scene index.
+After each valid new block in the main chain, the node downloads from the torrent network the updated land content for each transaction in the block, effectively maintaining a tile to scene index.

-By default, the node serves a static web server at port 9301 with the latest scene content files for each mined parcel of land.
-The land content file for the parcel at `(x, y)` is served at `GET /tile/x.y.lnd`
+By default, the node serves a static web server at port 9301 with the latest scene content files for each mined tile of land.
+The land content file for the tile at `(x, y)` is served at `GET /tile/x.y.lnd`

 ## Run a node
 There's two options for installing running a node: [with docker](#run-a-node-using-docker) and [without docker](#run-a-node-manually).